davidcastells/PedestrianDetectionBenchmark/README.md

 Will create the SVM model from SVM files

 <pre>./pedestriandetectionbenchmark --predict --resize-persons-as 96 160</pre>
-Will create the SVM model from SVM files
+Will use the SVM model to run the predictor while detecting pedestrians